yashk2000/Image-Processing/README.md

 | | cv::Complexd z2 |
 | Member access | z.re, z.im; |
 | Complex Conjugate | z2 = z1.conj(); |

+# Creating a histogram with the frequency of pixels in an image

+The source code for this can be found [here](https://github.com/yashk2000/Image-Processing/blob/master/histogram.cpp)
+// to be done

+# Enahnce an image using Histogram Equalization

+The source code for this can be found [here](https://github.com/yashk2000/Image-Processing/blob/master/histogramEqualization.cpp)

+//to be done